-Should I Provide the Insurance Company With a Recorded Statement After a Buffalo Car Accident?
+Should I Provide The Insurance Company With A Recorded Statement After A Buffalo, New York, Car Accident?

-Jed Dietrich, Esq., Recognized as a Top 10 Personal Injury Attorney, Is Prepared to Represent Individuals who Suffered Injuries as a Result of Car Accidents in Buffalo, New York; Rochester, New York; Orchard Park, New York; and the Greater New York Area.
+Jed Dietrich, Esq.
+Is Prepared to Represent Individuals who Suffered Injuries as a Result of Car Accidents in Buffalo, New York; Rochester, New York; Orchard Park, New York; and the Greater New York Area.

 Following a Buffalo, New York car accident, there will be several parties interested in getting information from you.
 Your insurance company and the insurance companies of the other parties involved in the accident will want to question you regarding the incident.
 One of the questions that can arise following a motor vehicle accident is whether or not to provide the insurance company with a recorded statement.
 A recorded statement is your official account of the accident, and the information provided could, in fact, hinder your case.